Introduction to Block Printing

 Hand Block Printing is a simplistic yet elaborate and laborious art form.
 The sharpness and accuracy, the fine detailing of prints that are made on the fabrics, make it one of the most loved traditions in the Indian apparel industry.

 Wooden blocks of fine quality wood are carved and designed to make for the printers' main tool for execution of the process.
-The fabric laid out is printed on with the help of the wooden block either by using chemical dyes or natural/organic dyes.
+The fabric laid out is printed on with the help of the wooden block by using GOTS certified organic dyes.

 There is a certain allure to a final block printed piece.
 It combines the fruits of precision, timing and a keen sense of design aesthetic to produce a finale that is booming with culture and style.